 By these two tests, the system is tested to the maximum degree on fitness for purpose.
 First pump performance and deluge valve activation are tested wet, and the openness of the system is integrally tested dry with smoke.
 These two tests in combination, when both are accepted, present a sufficient test to certify that the system is fit for purpose.

 Deluge systems, water spray systems, water mist systems, foam systems and compressed-air-foam systems all require yearly obligatory testing.
-All of these systems can be tested with our technology and are described within the NFPA 25.
+All of these systems can be tested with our technology within the testing framework set out in NFPA 25.

 SIRON Patented Dry Deluge Test

 To spare the deluge system and the expensive production equipment underneath, we test deluge systems with smoke instead of salt water.